matthewshawnkehoe/HOPS-AWE-Grating-Scattering/README.md

 ## Questions

-Email Matthew Kehoe (mkehoe@mtu.edu) about any questions related to the HOPS/AWE algorithm or the above references.
+Email Matthew Kehoe (mskehoe001@gmail.com) about any questions related to the HOPS/AWE algorithm or the above references.